Cochrane railway station, Sydney

-Cochrane Station was the second of three stations on the Ropes Creek railway line in Sydney, New South Wales, Australia.
+Cochrane railway station was a railway station on the Ropes Creek railway line serving the suburb of Ropes Crossing, Sydney, New South Wales.

 History

 The station was built because of increased passenger numbers and increased production at the St. Marys Munitions Works site along with the arrival of electrification in 1957.
 The station itself was classed as unattended because most of the workers using the station had weekly tickets or return tickets, making ticket selling facilities unnecessary.
-The station starts on a slight right-hand bend (looking towards Ropes Creek) and straightens out towards the middle.
+The station was located on a slight right-hand bend (towards Ropes Creek) and straightened out towards the middle.
 An overhead road bridge ran over the station; the waiting room was built underneath the bridge.
 The station was about 165 metres long and could accommodate an eight-car suburban train.